pathbreak/reddit-sentiment-storm/README.md

 ## Overview

-This project implements a sentiment analyzer Storm topology for Reddit comments.
-It demonstrates how Storm can be used for realtime mining of high velocity data streams.
+This project implements a sentiment analyzer [Storm](http://storm.apache.org/) topology for Reddit comments.

+It demonstrates how Storm can be used for realtime mining and aggregation of high velocity data streams.

-Given a list of [subreddits](https://www.reddit.com/reddits/), the topology polls the RSS feeds of each subreddit every 30 secs, updates comment counts and calculates sentiment scores for comments, and publishes the results to the cluster's associated Zookeeper server/cluster at the znode path "/reddit".
+Given a list of [subreddits](https://www.reddit.com/reddits/), the topology polls the RSS feeds of each subreddit every 30 secs, updates comment counts, calculates sentiment scores for comments, and publishes the results to the cluster's associated Zookeeper server/cluster at the znode path "/reddit".

-The _Viewer App_ subscribes to the same Zookeeper server/cluster, monitors changes to "/reddit", and displays the results whenever they change.
+A _Viewer App_ subscribes to the same Zookeeper server/cluster, monitors changes to "/reddit", and displays the results whenever they change.

-** Sentiment Calculation: **
+**Sentiment Calculation**

 The sentiment score calculation is a very naive one - simply sum up [AFINN](http://www2.imm.dtu.dk/pubdb/views/publication_details.php?id=6010) scores